keesschollaart81/CaseOnline.Azure.WebJobs.Extensions.Mqtt/README.md

 This is a work-in-progress of a Mqtt Trigger for Azure Functions.

 The code currently works as it is but I have to make it better configurable before I publish it as a NuGet Package.
 Things that have to be done:
-- Unit Tests & Integration tests
+- Create more Unit Tests & Integration tests and get code coverage to >80%
-- extensions.json is now manually created, which should not be needed
+- Use ILogger instead of TraceWriter which currently does not output on dev machine for some reason?
-- Use ILogger instead of TraceWriter which currently does not output for some reason?
+- Create demos for integrations with CloudMqtt.net and Azure IoT Hub

-- Figure out if this is stable in the long run, will the connection persist days (currently tested for hours)
+Expect a NuGet package halfway April '18.

 [![Build Status](https://caseonline.visualstudio.com/_apis/public/build/definitions/4df87c38-5691-4d04-8373-46c830209b7e/11/badge)](https://caseonline.visualstudio.com/CaseOnline.Azure.WebJobs.Extensions.Mqtt/_build/index?definitionId=1)
 [![BCH compliance](https://bettercodehub.com/edge/badge/keesschollaart81/CaseOnline.Azure.WebJobs.Extensions.Mqtt?branch=master)](https://bettercodehub.com/)